 Despite the 21 league goals of Andrew Johnson, Palace were once again unable to survive in the Premier League and they were relegated on the final day of the season following a 2-2 draw at Charlton Athletic.
 Back in the second tier, Dowie steered his side to another play-off semi-final but they were defeated by Watford, before more play-off heartache would come in 2007/08 under Neil Warnock as Bristol City knocked Palace out at the semi-final stage again.

 By December 2009 the club was issued with a winding-up order and the following month, Crystal Palace fell into administration again, bringing with it a 10-point deduction and another relegation battle.
-Paul Hart was handed the task of keeping the Eagles in the Championship, and that brief was achieved on a memorable final day of the season, as Palace travelled to Hillsborough for a survival shoot-out with Sheffield Wednesday and claimed a 2-2 draw to survive at the Owls' expense, but their survival off the pitch was still in the balance.
+Paul Hart was handed the task of keeping the Eagles in the Championship, and that brief was achieved on a memorable final day of the season, as Palace travelled to Hillsborough for a survival shoot-out with Sheffield Wednesday.
+They claimed a 2-2 draw to stay up at the Owls' expense, but their survival off the pitch was still in the balance.